bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ----
 **CHM1_CHM13_2 Synthetic Diploid Benchmark as an STR Truthset**

+[[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] produced a high-qaulity truthset based on [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/) haploid assemblies of two individuals - CHM1 and CHM13.

 To create the Synthetic Diploid Benchmark, [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] generated variant calls by:

-1. Taking the 2 haploid assemblies generated from PacBio data from [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/).
-These are thes.
-2. Using PCR-free WGS data to error correct the PacBio assemblies
-3. Using minimap2 to align each haploid assembly to GRCh37 or GRCh38
+1. Aligning each haploid assembly to GRCh37 or GRCh38 using minimap2
-4. Generating a VCF of all differences (ie. variants) between CHM1/CHM13 and GRCh37 or GRCh38.
+2. Converting the differences revealed by these alignments to variant calls.

 **Li et al. 2018 Figure 1:** Constructing the Syndip benchmark dataset.

 ![image](https://user-images.githubusercontent.com/6240170/167907455-84baa96d-95ae-44bc-8471-c7769bd6474f.png)

-This yielded 5,362,620 variants of which 4,148,586 are in high-confidence regions.
-Some details:
+This yielded 5,362,620 variants of which 4,148,586 were in high-confidence regions:
 ```
+   3585549  ( 86.4%) SNV
+    286568  (  6.9%) INS
     276469  (  6.7%) DEL
-    286568  (  6.9%) INS
-   3585549  ( 86.4%) SNV

-   1236613  ( 29.8%) genotype: 0|1
-   1245185  ( 30.0%) genotype: 1|0
-   1532879  ( 36.9%) genotype: 1|1
 ```

+Although [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] mainly used this data to evaluate SNVs and INDELs, it may also serve as a high-quality SV and STR truthset because:

+1. haploid assembly is more accurate than diploid assembly
+2. one of the two samples - CHM13 - is the basis of the telomere-to-telomere (t2t) assembly, so we can further validate STR variants by lifting them over to t2tv2.0 and checking that at least one allele is concordant with the t2t reference.

 ---
-**Steps to convert this to an STR truthset:**

-Liftover to the new t2t-v2.0 reference genome to check concordance, then filter to STR variants by finding variants that have:
- - at least 3 repeats of some motif in the variant & flanking sequence
- - are 9bp or longer
- - covers at least 90% of the variant sequence
+**Part 1: Check All CHM1_CHM13_2 Variants For Concordance with The CHM13 T2T Reference Genome Assembly **

+Below are the steps and their affect on number of variants remaining:

 <br />